zindzigriffin/mechanistic-interpretability-agency-study/README.md

 By identifying which specific dimensions changed the most between the two personas I isolated Dimensions 215 656 and 616.
 These are the specific pathways that light up when a user loses professional momentum.
 I then used Principal Component Analysis PCA to flatten this complex math into a clear 2D map.

 ## The Results
 The analysis showed perfect linear separability.
 The AI does not see a gray area.
-It categorizes professional identity into two distinct mathematical states as shown in the visualization below:
+It categorizes professional identity into two distinct mathematical states.

+Industry Application: Predictive Mentorship
+This research provides a mathematical foundation for automated mentorship:

+Stagnation Threshold: Using the NVIDIA benchmark, systems can define a Stagnation Threshold (0.56) to catch motivation decay in real-time.

+Early Warning Systems: Instead of waiting for a project to fail, an AI could monitor the Agency Circuit and automatically alert a mentor to provide targeted support.

 ## Why This Matters
 If I can mathematically identify the tipping point where a professional flips from momentum to decay I can build predictive mentorship systems.